alexsmith1612/hadoofus/README.md

 #### License

 Unless otherwise noted, files in this source distribution are released under the terms of the MIT license.
-(Some files which are not compiled into installed binaries or otherwise installed by this package's Makefiles come from the Apache Hadoop sources and have different licenses.
+Some files used for CRC32C support come from elsewhere have non-MIT, but similarly permissive licenses (namely the BSD 2-clause license and Mark Adler's license, which he also uses for zlib), which are clearly specified at the top of their files (Some files which are not compiled into installed binaries or otherwise installed by this package's Makefiles come from the Apache Hadoop sources and have different licenses.
 These licenses are clearly specified at the beginning of the files.)
 For the full text of the MIT license, see the file `LICENSE` included with this source distribution.